GraceFarrell/ProyectoteOS/README.md

-<h1> Operating Systems Project: Taqueria Simulation </h1>
+<h1> Operating Systems Project: Taco Shop "Tacos Franc" Simulation </h1>
-<p> This repository presents the documentation of our Operating Systems Final Project, which consists in simulate the way  "Tacos Franc" manage the orders of its customers.</p>
+<p> This repository presents the documentation of our Operating Systems Final Project, which consists in simulating a taco shop's,   "Tacos Franc", order management.</p>
 <h2> Table of Contents </h2>
 <UL type = disk>
   <LI> <a href = "#1"> Pre-Requisites </a></LI>
   <LI> <a href = "#2"> Installation </a></LI>
-  <LI> <a href = "#3"> Algorithm </a></LI>
+  <LI> <a href = "#3"> Algorithms </a></LI>
   <LI> <a href = "#4"> Contribuitors </a></LI>
 </UL>
 <h2 id = "1"> 1.
 Pre-Requisites </h2>
 <p> This project was developed to run in Linux.
 To be able to run the project it is required to download the files of this repository.
-Likewise, it is important to have Python 3.6 or the newest version in your computer and some python modules. </p>
+Likewise, it is important to have Python 3.6 or the newest version in your computer, as well as some python modules. </p>
 <h2 id = "2"> 2.
 Installation </h2>
 <p> List of elements required to be installed to run the code </p>
 <UL type = disk>